Cyclocarbon: Large cyclo[n]carbons

-Seenithurai & Chai 2020 found that larger cyclo[n]carbons [up to 100 carbon atoms] exhibit polyradical character and report linear carbon chains (l-CC[n]) as well as cyclic carbon chain or cyclo[n] carbon (c-CC[n]), where n=10-100.
-For all the cases investigated, l-CC[n] and c-CC[n] are ground-state singlets, and c-CC[n] are energetically more stable than l-CC[n].
-The electronic properties of l-CC[n] and c-CC[n] display peculiar oscillation patterns for smaller values of n, followed by monotonic changes for larger values of n.
-For the smaller carbon chains, odd-numbered l-CC[n] are more stable than the adjacent even-numbered ones, and c-CC[4m+2]/c-CC[4m] (where m are positive integers) are more/less stable than the adjacent odd-numbered ones.
+Larger cyclo[n]carbons, up to 100 carbon atoms, are predicted to exhibit polyradical character, like linear carbon chains.
+For all the cases investigated, n-atom linear and cyclic carbon chains (respectively l-CC[n] and c-CC[n]) are ground-state singlets, and energetically more stable as closed rings.
+The electronic properties of l-CC[n] and c-CC[n] display peculiar oscillation patterns for smaller values of n, followed by monotonic changes for larger values.
+For the smaller carbon chains, odd-numbered l-CC[n] are more stable than the adjacent even-numbered ones, and c-CC[4m+2]/c-CC[4m] (where m are positive integers) are respectively more/less stable than the adjacent odd-numbered ones.
 With the increase of n, l-CC[n] and c-CC[n] possess increasing polyradical nature in their ground states, with the active orbitals being delocalized over the entire length of l-CC[n] or the whole circumference of c-CC[n].